-The Division of Pediatric Infectious Diseases provides a number of patient resources programs and support groups.
+The Division of Pediatric Infectious Diseases also provides a number of patient and support groups.

 Suffolk Project for AIDS Resource Coordination (SPARC)

-The SPARC project, funded by the federal Health Resources and Services Administration (HRSA) under Part D since 1995, leads a collaboration among multiple Suffolk County community-based organizations and agencies to address the spectrum of issues and needs faced by HIV-impacted families.
-The primary goal of the SPARC project is to improve coordination of and access to HIV-specific services for HIV-infected women, children and adolescents.
-In addition to coordinating this county-wide consortium, SPARC provides patient transportation and respite services, providing relief from caretaking responsibilities for families of HIV-infected patients.
+The SPARC Consortium, funded by the federal Health Resources and Services Administration (HRSA) under the Ryan White Part D grant since 1995, leads a collaboration among multiple Suffolk County community-based organizations and agencies to address the spectrum of needs faced by HIV-impacted families.
+The primary goal of the SPARC Consortium is to improve coordination of and access to HIV-specific services for HIV-infected women, children and adolescents.
+SPARC also provides patient transportation and respite services, and ensures that families of HIV-infected patients are connected to services in their community, including educational and nutritional assistance.
 The goal of these services is to provide access to counseling and support services, benefit/entitlement programs, court appointments or to address their own medical needs.

+The Ryan White HIV/AIDS program is the largest Federal program designed specifically for individuals with HIV.
 The Division of Pediatric Infectious Diseases is also funded under the Ryan White CARE Act Parts A and B which helps those who have insufficient health care coverage or financial resources cope with HIV disease — providing both primary care and essential support services.
-These programs include one of only nine New York State Department of Health, AIDS Institute designated Center of Excellence in Pediatric Care in the state, providing expert HIV medical and psychosocial services.
+Stony Brook Children’s is one of nine New York State Department of Health AIDS Institute-designated Center of Excellence in Pediatric Care, providing expert HIV medical and psychosocial services.
 In addition to the Center of Excellence initiative, Part A funds mental health services, nutrition services, medical case management, and emergency financial aid for patients in need.